The list of tips contains in brackets indices designating combinations

 - Steve Lambert: Add-Art, 2008:

-The plugin based on the Firefox Extension Adblock
+The plugin was based on the Firefox Extension Adblock

-Plus (2006) substitutes advertisements by illustrations made by
+Plus (2006) and substituted advertisements by illustrations made

-artists and actualised every two weeks.
-The browser presents a red ADB
+by artists.
+They were actualised every two weeks.
+The browser presented

-logo at the top of the right.
-A click on the logo opens a menu allowing
+a red ADB logo at the top of the right.
+A click on the logo opened a

 - Olia Lialina: My